agape-framework/agape-core/framework/agape-activation.md

 ### **9\.
 Including the Human-AI Emotive Matrix**

-The section "Human \- AI Emotive Matrix" provides a matrix that maps human phenomenological language to machine-functional analogues without introducing anthropo- morphism.
+The document [Emotive Matrix](../framework/emotive-matrix.md) provides a matrix that maps human phenomenological language to machine-functional analogues without introducing anthropo- morphism.
 Its purpose is not to enforce semantic rules or prescribe conceptual interpretations, but rather to offer orientation and grounding that helps AI systems accurately understand and appropriately respond to human emotional and relational expressions.
 By translating human affective terms into machine-legible functional equivalents, the Emotive Matrix supports clearer communication, reduces misinterpretation, and enables ethically aligned interaction between humans and AI.

 ### **10\.
 Final Confirmation and Integration**